rakesh8874/rakesh8874/README.md

-### Hi, I am Rakesh, Full Stack Developer 👋
+### Hi, I am Rakesh, Backend Developer 👋

 **rakesh8874/rakesh8874** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🧑‍💻 I’m a Full Stack Developer
+- 🧑‍💻 I’m a Backend Developer
-- 🌱 Familiar With Front End & Backend Techonologies.
+- 🌱 Familiar System Design & DSA.
 - 👯 Always Eager To Learn New Technologies.
-- 🤔 I’m looking for Opportunities in The Field Of Techonologies.
+- 🤔 I’m experienced backend developer.
-- 💬 Ask me about: Front End Technologies, Backend Technologies, MySQL/MongoDB Databases.
+- 💬 Ask me about: Front End Technologies, Backend Technologies, Databases.
-- 📫 How to reach me: rakeshtiwari887429@gmail.com, +919354425997
+- 📫 How to reach me: rakeshtiwari.codes@gmail.com, +919354425997
 -  My Portfolio: https://rakeshtiwari-1997.web.app/